 This will age me, but I remember the old days of Search Engine Optimization (SEO).
 In the 2000s and even the early part of the 2010s, an organized group of people with a grudge could work together to redefine a word or a name and “teach” Google to point traffic searching that term to go somewhere they chose.
 Don’t believe me?
 Ask Rick Santorum.

 Times have changed; with AI and more advanced algorithms, Google is no longer so easily tricked.
-Indeed, it has gotten pretty difficult to to rank for desirable terms (though at Spring Insight we somehow did manage to capture the one (or two depending on the day) spot for “our Google Overlords.”)
+Indeed, it has gotten pretty difficult to rank for desirable terms.
 That leads to the question, does SEO even matter anymore for professional services companies?

 This would be a short blog if the answer was no. Good news, the answer is yes.
 Let’s discuss.